 ASTM A923 Detecting Detrimental Intermetallic Phase in Steels

 ASTM A923 is a set of standard test methods used to detect and evaluate the presence of harmful intermetallic phases in duplex austenitic/ferritic stainless steels.
-These intermetallic phases adversely affect the material's mechanical properties, corrosion resistance, and overall performance.
-ASTM A923 provides guidelines for performing various tests to assess the susceptibility of the steel to intermetallic phase formation.
+Intermetallic phases adversely affect the mechanical properties, toughness, corrosion resistance, and overall performance of metals.
+ASTM A923 standard provides guidelines for performing various tests to assess the susceptibility of the steel to intermetallic phase formation.
+The test result is reported as passed or failed format based on the recorded corrosion rate in comparison to the established acceptance criteria.

 GET STARTED